cchitsiang/awesome-stars/topics.md

 ## markdown

-- [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
-A copilot to get answers to your questions, whether they be from your own notes or from the internet.
-Use powerful, online (e.g gpt4) or private, local (e.g llama3) LLMs.
-Self-ho
 - [mendableai/firecrawl](https://github.com/mendableai/firecrawl) - 🔥 Turn entire websites into LLM-ready markdown or structured data.
 Scrape, crawl, search and extract with a single API.
 - [reorproject/reor](https://github.com/reorproject/reor) - Private & local AI personal knowledge management app.
 - [usememos/memos](https://github.com/usememos/memos) - An open source, lightweight note-taking service.
 Easily capture and share your great thoughts.